-In this research paper, the activated carbon material has been produced by low cost agricultural solid waste preform material.
-It should be mentioned that the activated carbon has been designed and produced by bark of Iranian oak.
+In this paper, activated carbon has been produced by low cost agricultural solid waste.
+Activated carbon has been designed and produced by bark of Iranian oak.
 After carbonization, black product has been activated by H2SO4.
-The effect of the operational temperature has been investigated.
-The obtain results are discussed in order to shed light on this issue and better understanding the issue.
+The operational conditions i.e effect of pH has been investigated.

 Figure 1: SEM image of activated carbon.
-A pours structure is observed [16].
+A pours structure is observed [17].